InFog/evaldojunior.com/_posts/2015-01-08-are-micro-frameworks-suitable-only-for-small-projects.md

 Well, you get it.

+The problem here is that many beginners get used to one framework and tend to use it for everything.
+If you are a beginner, I recommend you to build stuff, a lot of stuff, with no framework at all.
+Build a lot of toy projects, then try to use some frameworks, more than one, and then you will be able to make better choices.

-And maybe you don't need all these things.
+Now, back to the full stacks, maybe you don't need all these things.
 Maybe you need just a router for your small Api.
 And I think this is where the problem lies.
 If full-stack frameworks have a lot of helpful things, they are useful only for big projects, that will really make use of everything in the framework, or most part of it.
 And, of